-New Class of Antibiotics

-After imagining and "inventing" riboswitches RNA sequences that can bind and act molecules, Ronald Breaker, Henry Ford I Professor of Molecular Cellular, and Developmental Biology and professor of Molecular Biophysics and Biochemistry, discovered natural riboswitches in the genomes of microorganisms.
-Riboswitches act as major control elements for gene expression.
-Yale start-up BioRelix was established to target these genetic elements by designing new classes of antibiotics
+New Class o Antibiotics After imagining and "inventing" riboswitches RNA sequences that can bind and ac as sensors of variou molecules, Ronald Breaker, Henry Ford I Professor of Molecula Cellular, and Devel opmental Biology and professor of Molecula Biophysics and Biochemistry, discovered natural riboswitches in the genomes of microorganisms, Ribo switches act as majo control elements for gene expression.
+Yale start-up BioRelix was established to target these genetic elements by designing new classes of antibiotics director of Yale's Stem Cell Center, is among the world's leading investigators of how tiny snippets of RNA can have profound effects on physiological activity in organisms.
+His lab has studied how stem cells renew themselves in the reproductive system and other tissues, and his work on various so-called small RNAs has many medical applications.

-Spinal Cord Injury Treatment

-Stephen Strittmatter, Vincent Coates Professor of Neurology, helped discover the existence of a molecule, called Nogo, that shows remarkable promise in animal models for treating spinal cord injury, for which there is no current effective
+Spinal Cord Injury Treatment Stephen Strittmatter, Vincent Coates Professor of Neurology, helped discover the existence of a molecule, called Nogo, that shows remarkable promise in animal models for treating spinal cord injury, for which there is no current effective treatment.

-RNA Snippets and Stem Cells
+RNA Sninnets and Stem Cells Professor Haifan Lin